morganthomas/winning-arguments/winning-arguments.md

 An example of a class of decidable statements are "bounded-quantifier arithmetical statements," or **BQA statements** as we will call them.
 TODO

+Let's take stock.
+Most of the time in the course of life, we are happy to assume that statements are either true or false.
+Most of the time assuming that a statement is either true or false will not lead us into any kind of error.
+However, sometimes it is inappropriate to assume that a statement is either true or false, as with the statement "science is reliable."
+It is generally safe to assume that sufficiently precise statements of fact about ordinary medium-sized physical objects are either true or false.
+It is generally safe to assume that mathematical statements are either true or false, because experience shows that most mathematical statements can be either proven or disproven.

 **What's true is true and what's false is false, independently of what people believe, say, or wish.**

 **Truth is something worth pursuing.**